sebhz/cheatsheets/xsession.md

 ```

 The `Good old X session` should now be available in GDM login screen.
 Populate the clients in `~/.xsession` ending with the window manager.

+Possible issue with this in Ubuntu 22.04 - looks like X11 options are incorrectly set in `/etc/gdm3/Xsession`.
+Check "has_option" function in /etc/X11/Xsession.

 ##### Using a window manager or session manager
 This is the way the package managers of most distro do it.
 For example using `dwm` window manager.